Act

 Employers and institutions

 Replace explanations with measurable accountability and policy repair.
+Use institutional power to create structural change rather than relying on individual awareness alone.

 General public